 Yarn: Eco-Fusion Designer: Brenda Grobler Loosely based on Annie, Bahari is an excellent stashbuster.
 Bahari is a Swahili word that means 'by the sea', and this is actually why Carle asked Brenda to design a similar one.
 Annie is a firm favourite in her wardrobe, but as she spends a lot of time at her home in Kommetjie, she needed an extra one for long walks on the beach.Yarn: Eco-Cotton Designer: Chriselle Wolfaardt Choyamba means “first” in Chichewa, the official language of Malawi, the Warm Heart of Africa.
-Chriselle started her teaching career in Malawi and this is her first written crochet pattern.
+Chriselle started her teaching career in Malawi and is currently teaching in China.
+This is her first written crochet pattern.
 The name of this scarf is a perfect celebration of her achievements.Yarn: Eco-Cotton Designer: Anneke Wiese This pattern originally appeared in Issue 24 of Creative Hobbies.
 This lovely design from Anneke is so versatile.
 Add it to a round cushion, and depending on how deep you make your cushion cover, this could double up as a normal cushion or even a floor cushion!
 Or just make the mandala and use it on its own.
 For pattern stitch support, visit the Cool As Ice pattern support page.